team-toypoodle/JamNavigator/README.md

 ```

 ```
 ?
-Select the authentication method you want to use: AWS profile AWS access credentials can not be found.
+Select the authentication method you want to use: AWS access keys AWS access credentials can not be found.
 ?
 Setup new user No
 ? accessKeyId:  ********************